Waning storm Rina sparks Cancun flight chaos

 More than 4,000 residents and visitors were evacuated from the islands of Isla Mujeres and the flood-prone Holbox.

-The sixth hurricane in the 2011 Atlantic season, Rina could dump 3 to 6 inches (8 to 15 cm) of rain over the eastern Yucatan.
-A storm surge is also possible, raising tide levels as much as 2 feet (0.6 metre) above normal.
+The sixth hurricane in the 2011 Atlantic season, Rina could dump 3 to 6 inches of rain over the eastern Yucatan.
+A storm surge is also possible, raising tide levels as much as 2 feet (0.6 meter) above normal.

 The head of Mexico's West Coast National Marine Park, Jaime Gonzalez, said the hurricane would likely erode Cancun's famous white-sand beaches, which have been rebuilt twice since Wilma stripped away nearly 60 percent of the city's sand.